avajmccann/U.S.-Flight-Performance-Analysis/README.md

 ## Airport Performance
 - Flight volume strongly correlates with delay rate.
 Of the top 50 airports, the top 5 have a 7% higher delay rate than the bottom 5. (link to query) (query to write: Top 50 airports, with delay rates.
 Then write another query getting average of top 5, and bottom 5).
-- How do airports handle delay rates when volume is higher?
-Get the correlation of flight volume to delay rate to delay amount.
+- The top 5 airports by volume have a correlation rate of **0.791** between flight volume and delay length.
+The correlation rate gets lower as more airports with less flight volume are included, with **0.448** for the top 50, and **0.315** for the top 100 airports in the country by volume.

 ## Airline Performance
-- There is a -0.1 association between volume and delays for airlines, proving that there is no correlation.
-(How do airlines handle delay rates when volume is higher?
-Get correlation of flight volume to delay rate to delay amount).
+- Across **14 carriers and 168 months**, the correlation between flight volume and delays is **0.027**, proving there is no correlation.
 - Do airlines handle delays better in their 'home airport'?
 [Query](analysis_airline_dominance.sql)
 - What percent of an airline's delays originate at the top 5 & 10 most delayed airports?